 2. ROBERT REICHEL, Team Czechoslovakia, 40 points

-Many people of this era do not think of Reichel when thinking about Czech hockey with names like Jaromir Jagr and Dominik Hasek.
-Reichel is the second all-time leading scorer in WJC history.
-He nearly averaged two points per game in the three years that he competed in the WJC (1988-90).
-He was an all-around offensive hockey player scoring 18 goals and 22 assists in 21 games.
-With other countries filling rosters with future hall-of-famers at the time in which Reichel played, he was only able to capture two bronze Medals.
+Many people of this era do not think of Reichel when thinking about Czech hockey.
+With names like Jaromir Jagr and Dominik Hasek, Reichel hides in the shadows of these Czech legends.
+But Reichel is the second all-time leading scorer in WJC history.
+As a three year WJC particpant (1988-90), he nearly averaged two points per game during that span.
+He displayed a well-rounded game scoring 18 goals and 22 assists in 21 career games.
+With other countries filling rosters with future hall-of-famers at the time when Reichel played, he was only able to capture two bronze Medals.

 1. PETER FORSBERG, Team Sweden, 42 points

-Forsberg is the greatest and most productive scorer in WJC history.
-Not only does he have the most points in WJC history, but Forsberg recorded his 42 points in only two tournaments.
+Forsberg, the hockey legend of this year’s host country, is the most prolific scorer in WJC history.
+Not only does he hold the record for the most points in WJC history, but Forsberg tallied his 42 points in only two tournaments.
 In 1992, his WJC debut, he finished second in tournament scoring while his team was awarded a silver medal.
 In 1993, Forsberg made his name known to the rest of the hockey world.
 He set a single tournament record in points (31) and assists (24).
 Forsberg also holds the all-time WJC record for career assists with 32.
-The probability is slim that any player will ever match these numbers from Forsberg in two-year’s time.
+The likelihood that any player ever matches Forsberg’s numbers in a two year span is slim to none.